mui/material-ui/docs/src/pages/system/basics/basics.md

 ### 1. Building consistent UIs is hard

 This is especially true, when there is at least more than one person building the application.
 There has to be some synchronization to what are the design tokens and how are those used.
-What parts of the theme structure should be used with what CSS proeprties.
+What parts of the theme structure should be used with what CSS properties etc.

 ### 2. Switching context between JS and CSS

 Often we find ourselves jumping from the JS to the CSS files, or from the components definition to the instance usage in order to conclude where and how some styles are defined.
-This is particularly true as the complexity (LOCs/# of elements) of the component you are working on increases.
+This is particularly true as the complexity (LOCs/# of elements) of the component we are working on increases.
 We could save a lot of time by removing this contraint.

 ### 3. Less code to type